 Excise duty on alcohol must be paid on beer, wine and other fermented beverages, intermediate products and ethyl alcohol manufactured in, imported into, or received in Sweden – either from another EU country or from a country outside the EU.

-Here you or your appointed agent can file an excise duty return or register a duty-liable transaction.
+Here you or your appointed agent can file an excise duty return.

 Beer, wine and other fermented beverages, intermediate products and ethyl alcohol are subject to harmonised rules that are common to countries within the EU.
 This means that all EU countries follow the same procedural rules on the payment of excise duty.
 However, each individual EU member state decides on its own excise duty rates.